MT-CTF/capturetheflag/docs/ctf-api.md

 CaptureTheFlag Lua API Reference
 ==================================

 # Introduction
-Capture the Flag is a Luanati(formerly Minetest) based game.
-The following API docs covers the various mods which make up the game.
+Capture the Flag is a Luanti (formerly Minetest) game.
+The following API doc covers the various mods which make up the game.
 If you have any difficulty in understanding this, please read [Programming in Lua](http://www.lua.org/pil/).
 If you see a deficiency in the API, feel free to attempt to add the functionality in the engine and API, and to document it here.
 All mods are contained in the `/mods/` folder.
 If you are unsure of the implementation of the function, please search for the function in the repository.
+If you see that something is undocumented you're more than welcome to make a PR documenting it, try to fit it with the style of the rest of the document though.

 # List of all Mods.
 - api
   - ctf_gui
   - ctf_settings
   - hud_events
   - physics